finger563/CS283Project/README.md

 CS 283 Networked 3D Game Project

-This project is written by William Emfinger and Paul Mcneil for Vanderbilt's spring 2013 CS283 Computer Networks class.
+This project is written by William Emfinger and Paul McNeil for Vanderbilt's spring 2013 CS283 Computer Networks class.

 The program is a networked 3D first person game in which the player can use the